What does ‘antifragile’ mean?

 Summarising his argument, Taleb says that:

-• Things, people, and organisations that break under stress we call ‘fragile’
+• Things, people, and organisations that break under stress we call ‘fragile

-• Things, people, and organisations that do not break under stress we call ‘strong’, ‘robust’, or ‘resilient’
+• Things, people, and organisations that do not break under stress we call ‘strong’,robust’, or ‘resilient’

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.